kristinehkim/svg-logo-maker/README.md

 # SVG Logo Maker
 > This is a Node.js command-line application that takes user input to generate a logo and save it as an SVG file.
 Tests on the back end have been created, as well.
-> Live demo [_here_](https://drive.google.com/file/d/1wDUD3ghgZ6A6pxmkZ9vGyZeD1eCL8LJu/view). <!-- If you have the project hosted somewhere, include the link here. -->
+> Walkthrough Video [_here_](https://drive.google.com/file/d/1SiUwtdxptFIgrANtEZa2FIWCozDHGuHs/view). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [General Info](#general-information)